-In the 2016 case Construction Distribution & Supply Co. v.
-King Packaged Materials, 45 Justice Faieta declined to apply the maximums set out in the Costs Bulletin and instead accepted counsel's actual hourly rate.
-The court noted that the rates in the guideline were not only outdated, but not binding on the court, as they do not form part of the Rules and are not issued pursuant to the Courts of Justice Act.
+&lt;sup>49 Construction Distribution & Supply Co.
+Inc. v.
+King Packaged Materials Company, 2017 ONCA 200 on the Court, as they do not form part of the Rules and are not issued pursuant to the Courts of Justice Act.
 The decision was appealed, but the parties reached a settlement before the hearing.
-46 Notably, cost orders are difficult to challenge since costs orders are discretionary and a great deal of deference is afforded to the court.
+Notably, cost orders are difficult to challenge since costs orders are discretionary and a great deal of deference is afforded to the court.